Duration: 7 days / 6 nights

 The Naadam Festival consists of Mongolian wrestling, archery and horse racing, and is best of the Mongolian festivals.
 This fantastic Naadam Festival tour takes you to Mongolian Great Naadam and Mongolian natural and cultural highlights.
 When you take part in the Naadam you will experience the thrill of watching hundreds of racing horses with their remarkable young riders, strong wrestlers performing the "Eagle Dance" and traditionally dressed archers as well as the magnificent Naadam Grand Opening Ceremony in the Central Stadium.

-Arrive in Ulaanbaatar, meet at the airport after custom formalities and transfer to the hotel (normal check in time applies, 2 pm.
-If early check in needed, there will be extra cost).
+Arrive in Ulaanbaatar, meet at the airport after custom formalities and transfer to your hotel.
 The remainder of the day is for you to get over jet lag and take a good rest before your wonderful journey across Mongolia.
-Welcome dinner at Mongolian restaurant.

 Accommodation: Holiday Inn Ulaanbaatar hotel**** or similar D 1 hr drive